Zrn-code/Disease-Prediction-App/README.md

-Diease Prediction Web App by Flutter
+Disease Prediction Web App by Flutter
 ============

 This is a healthcare-related web application developed using Flutter.
 Users can input their physical condition, and through an AI-trained model, the app can predict the likelihood of developing a disease and encourage users to take preventive measures.